 - Members of the Company are entitled to appoint a proxy to exercise all or any of their rights to attend and to speak and vote at a meeting of the Company.
 A proxy does not need to be a member of the Company.
-A member may appoint more than one proxy in relation to a meeting provided that each proxy is appointed to exercise the rights attached to a different share or shares held by that member. - 2.
+A member may appoint more than one proxy in relation to a meeting provided that each proxy is appointed to exercise the rights attached to a different share or shares held by that member.
+To appoint more than one proxy you may photocopy this form. - 2.
 A proxy form which may be used to make such appointment and give proxy directions accompanies this notice.
-If you do not receive a proxy form and believe that you should have one, or if you require additional proxy forms in order to appoint more than one proxy, please contact Capita Registrars Ltd at PO Box 25, Beckenham, Kent BR3 4BR.
+If you do not receive a proxy form and believe that you should have one, please contact Capita Registrars Ltd on 0871 664 0300 (calls cost 10p per minute.
+Lines are open 8.30 a.m.
+5.30 p.m.
+Monday to Friday).